TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-flex-connecting-slow-connection.md

 />
 # **Taking longer to establish connection with the PostgreSQL Server**

-Establishing a new connection requires compute and memory resources and can take longer than usual if the PostgreSQL sserver is already running under resource constraints.
+Establishing a new connection requires compute and memory resources and may take longer than usual if the PostgreSQL sserver is already running under resource constraints.
 It is always a good practice to manage the connections efficiently, when possible. <br>

 Here a some cases when a customer might experience longer connection times: